The New SEO: Why Trust and Expertise Matter More Than Keywords

 Keyword-chasing creates shallow, interchangeable content

 These posts don’t rank well anymore, and even if they do, they don’t convert.
-Readers can feel when content exists for search engines instead of for them.
+Readers can feel when content exists for search engines instead of for them, and in a world dominated by AI slop, people want real, human depth.

 Google now prioritises topical authority over isolated keywords